Food for Life Global

-Food for Life Global is a non-profit vegan food relief organization founded in 1995 to serve as the headquarters for Food for Life projects.
-Food for Life Global has its roots in ISKCON dating back to 1974.
-It is a completely independent non-profit organization that supports the work of Food for Life projects both inside and outside of ISKCON.
+Food Yoga International, formally Food For Life Global, is a non-profit vegan food relief organization founded in 1995 to serve as the headquarters for Food Yoga International projects.
+Food Yoga International has its roots in ISKCON dating back to 1974.
+It is a completely independent non-profit organization that supports the work of Food Yoga International projects both inside and outside of ISKCON.
 Its network of 291 affiliates span the globe, with projects occupying over 65 countries.
 Volunteers provide over 1 million free meals daily.
-Food For Life engages in various sorts of hunger relief, including outreach to the homeless, provision for disadvantaged children throughout India, and provision for victims of natural disasters around the world.
+Food Yoga International engages in various sorts of hunger relief, including outreach to the homeless, provision for disadvantaged children throughout India, and provision for victims of natural disasters around the world.

 With roots in India, the Food for Life project views itself as a modern-day revival of the ancient Vedic culture of hospitality and service to those in need.
 It was conceived in 1974 as a local food relief in Mayapur, India, as part of the International Society for Krishna Consciousness.
 In 1995, the headquarters was established in Maryland, United States, to help support the expansion of the project, temporarily moved to Slovenia from 2015 to 2017, and then re-established in Delaware, United States, in 2017.

 History

-Food for Life as a project was initially inspired by an elderly Indian Swami, known as A. C. Bhaktivedanta Swami Prabhupada, Founder-Acharya of ISKCON.
+Food Yoga International as a project was initially inspired by an elderly Indian Swami, known as A. C. Bhaktivedanta Swami Prabhupada, Founder-Acharya of ISKCON.
 In 1974 when watching a group of village children fighting with street dogs over scraps of food, the Swami was shocked and told his students, "No one within ten miles of our temple should go hungry...
 I want you to begin serving food immediately."
 In response to his plea, members of ISKCON and volunteers around the world were inspired to expand that original effort into a global network of kitchens, cafes, vans, and mobile services, all providing free food, and establishing daily delivery routes in many large cities around the world.
-Since that day, Food for Life has grown into the world’s largest vegan food relief.
+Since that day, Food Yoga International has grown into the world’s largest vegan food relief.
 The distribution of sanctified plant-based meals has been and will continue to be an essential part of India’s Vedic culture of hospitality from which Food for Life was born.

 With volunteers serving over 1,000,000 free plant-based meals daily to schools, as well as from mobile vans and to disaster areas.
-FOOD FOR LIFE GLOBAL is now the largest food relief network in the world, eclipsing even the United Nations World Food Programme.
+Food Yoga International is now the largest food relief network in the world, eclipsing even the United Nations World Food Programme.

-Food For Life volunteers have provided food for the poor and homeless during several recent disasters.
+Food Yoga International volunteers have provided food for the poor and homeless during several recent disasters.